Fleet Street Clinic in central London offers a private vaccination service for Meningitis B (Bexsero).

 The “B” strain of meningococcal meningitis currently accounts for the majority of cases of meningitis in the UK, and the majority of deaths.
 (In the past, meningitis C was more common, but meningitis C vaccination campaigns have been highly successful in reducing the numbers of cases.)

 Meningitis B is a bacterial infection caused by Neiseria meningitidis.
 Meningitis B is a disease that causes inflammation to the covering of the brain and spinal cord, making it infected and swollen.
 It can also lead to blood poisoning (septicaemia).
 Meningitis B can progress quickly and can kill within 24 hours.
-Meningitis B kills more children under the age of 5 years old that any other infectious disease.
-Even with treatment 20 per cent of survivor’s can be left with long-term disabilities or brain damage.
+Meningitis B kills more children under the age of 5 years old than any other infectious disease.
+Even with treatment, 20 percent of survivors can be left with long-term disabilities or brain damage.

 Meningitis B vaccine protects against the majority of Meningitis B disease strains in the UK.